 Mike received his BS from the University of Oregon, where he maintains membership in the Arnold Bennett Hall Society, Theta Chi fraternity and the CAS Deans Search Committee.
 He is a member of the Alumni Association Board of Directors.
 He is past trustee for the University of Oregon Foundation, and was also a past chair and member of the College of Arts & Science Council for External Relations.
 He received his MBA from Santa Clara University.

-Judy Crates, Vice Chair
+Carolyn Stuart, Vice Chair

 Deborah Pappas, Treasurer

 Deborah Pappas is Senior Vice President and Deposit Manager in the Palo Alto office of Boston Private Bank where she has worked since 1993.
 In her current role she advises her clients with regard to their cash management and liquidity needs as well as assisting with day to day banking including loan and wealth management needs.
 She is also an integral member of the Northern California management team of Boston Private Bank.
 Deborah started her banking career in 1980 and has worked in lending, operations and office management.